bartroot/SFEC/README.md

 `./sfec`: This runs the whole code.

-When `./sfec` is run, it generates two output files, containing the gravity and dynamic topogrpahy signatures of the convecting shell:
+When `./sfec` is run, it generates two output files, containing the gravity and dynamic topography signatures of the convecting shell:

 - `geoid.dat`
 - `geoid_coeff.dat`